Skip to content

 Subagents are called automatically by the Bicep CodeGen, Terraform CodeGen, Bicep Deploy, Terraform Deploy, Architect, and IaC Planner agents.
 You do not invoke them directly, but understanding their output helps you interpret validation results.

-Runs bicep lint and bicep build to validate template syntax.
-Returns a structured PASS/FAIL result with error counts and details.
+Runs bicep lint and bicep build to validate template syntax, then reviews templates against AVM standards, naming conventions, security baselines, and best practices.
+Returns a structured PASS/FAIL + APPROVED/NEEDS_REVISION result.

 Runs az deployment group what-if to preview deployment changes.
 Analyzes policy violations, resource changes, and cost impact.
 Returns a structured change summary.

-Reviews Terraform configs against AVM-TF standards, CAF naming conventions, security baselines, and governance compliance.
-Returns APPROVED, NEEDS_REVISION, or FAILED verdict with actionable feedback.
+Runs terraform fmt -check, terraform validate, and TFLint, then reviews configs against AVM-TF standards, CAF naming conventions, security baselines, and governance compliance.
+Returns a structured PASS/FAIL + APPROVED/NEEDS_REVISION result.

 Runs terraform plan to preview infrastructure changes.
 Classifies resources into create/update/destroy/replace, highlights destructive operations, and returns a structured change summary.